id-contact/docs/webdocs/docs/configuration/core.md

 `workers` and `keep_alive` influence the resource utilization of the server.
 For most use cases, the default values will be fine, but if neccessary these can be tuned.

-The ammount of logging done by the server is determined through the `log_level` parameter.
+The amount of logging done by the server is determined through the `log_level` parameter.
 The values listed give progressively more detailed information.

 ## Authentication methods